Jimmie's Guide to Home Theater Systems

 But there are some things you can do if you have an enclosed cabinet space.
 As you can see in the pictures directly above, the vertical wood supports are right next to the chassis.
 You'll notice that my former system had the same issue.
 I did remove the back side of the shelf, which helped.
 But the only reason my former unit did not overheat was that it was only driving three speakers.
 In my current home theater system, all 7 of the current unit's amplifiers are being used (3 for the "mains", 2 for the surrounds, and 2 for the "height" speakers).
 Subwoofers don't count: they are self-powered - having their own amplifier.
 So only low level signals go out from the AV receiver.)

 So, for the second system, I cut out sections on each side of the vertical wood supports, and cut out a ventilation hole underneath the unit (picture on the left).
-(The third "version" has a TV stand with wider shelves.)
+The third and fourth "versions" have a TV stand with wider shelves. - although I did cut out the back side behind the amp.

 cable clamps